-According to the research, most customers don't follow through on the sale because of a perceived attitude or indifference toward them by the owner, manager or employees.
+According to research, most customers don't follow through on the sale because of a perceived attitude or indifference toward them by the owner, manager or employees.
 Clear, caring communication will put a positive spin on the customer service experience:

 Appreciate Complaints - and Act on Them!

-You may not like it, but mistakes, faulty products and service glitches are bound to happen.
+You may not like it, but mistakes, faulty products, and service glitches are bound to happen.
 Use these guidelines to make the experience less painful for your customers - and you:

 These are the same insights and conclusions that people pay consultants to provide.
-But a "complainer" gives them to you free!
+But a "complainer" gives them to you for free!
 And remember, for every person who complains, there are many more that won't even bother to tell you.
 They just take their business elsewhere.

 Train Employees to Care